JLalomia/117_SSG/PGVR.md

 - First Release: The first official release, Python 0.9.0, was made in February 1991.
 - Python 2.0 Release: Python 2.0 was released in October 2000, introducing features like list comprehensions and garbage collection.
 - Python 3.0 Release: Python 3.0, a major revision that was not backward compatible, was released in December 2008.
+### WHERE
+- **The Netherlands**: Python was developed by Guido van Rossum while he was working at Centrum Wiskunde & Informatica (CWI) in Amsterdam in the late 1980s.
+- **Global Adoption**: After its initial release in 1991, Python quickly spread to become popular worldwide.
+Major tech hubs in the U.S. (e.g., Silicon Valley), Europe, and Asia played significant roles in its growth.
+- **Open Source Community**: Python’s development and maintenance are largely driven by a global community of contributors, with active participation from developers across countries, including contributions from international organizations and universities.
+- **Python Software Foundation**: The foundation that manages Python's development is based in the U.S., but it coordinates efforts from contributors globally.
+Python conferences such as PyCon are held annually in various locations around the world, further spreading its influence.
 ### HOW
 - Interpreted Language: Python is an interpreted language, which means code is executed line-by-line, making debugging easier and enhancing development speed.
 - Dynamic Typing: Python uses dynamic typing, allowing variables to change type, which provides flexibility in coding.